 If you are sharing a home with someone, make sure you talk about it before you move in.
 Make sure that you understand what your roommate is looking for so that you are both happy with the arrangement.
 You may also want to discuss the details of the lease and how payments will be split.

-Moving is a very difficult task that is made more complicated by emotions.
+Moving in with roommates is a very difficult task that is made more complicated by emotions.
 It's best to avoid getting into emotional arguments and heated arguments with your roommate.
 If you can, it is best to wait until after the move to argue about anything.
 This can make the whole experience much easier and less stressful.

 The main reason that it is better to communicate well with your roommate is that it will make your move easier.
 You can divide your time by communicating with your roommates.
 If you are having trouble with an item, you can talk to them about it.
 By talking about it, you can come to an agreement about the issue.